 First webinar to review new codes and tools

-For the first time, the LOINC team hosted a webinar to introduce the new version of the terminology.
-The event explained the changes and additions as well as the latest tools.
-Watch the presentation here.
+For the first time, the LOINC team is hosting a webinar to introduce the new version of the terminology.
+The event, scheduled for March 9, 2022, will explain the changes and additions as well as the latest tools.
+Registration is available here.

 New terms are released biannually.
 This is the second release on LOINC’s new schedule.
 The next release will come in August 2022.
 With long-term funding support from U.S. federal agencies and other organizations, LOINC is available free of charge.